acorn-io/acorn-oss-workshop/steps/environment-local.md

-In this step we will set up the environment that will be used for the workshop.
+In this step we will set up a local environment.

 Note: in this lab you are asked to setup the environment yourself, but in the context of your organization you may already have a Kubernetes cluster (with Acorn installed inside of it) running and managed by an ops/sre team.
-We've tried to make the instructions below as simple as possible to quickly eliminate the installation step :)
+We've tried to make the instructions below as simple as possible to quickly eliminate the installation steps :)

 ## Kubernetes cluster